 Conducted emissions are basically electromagnetic interference (EMI) or noise.
 That originates from frequencies generated internally by an electronic or electrical device.
-These emissions are then propagated along interconnected cables.
+These emissions are then propagated along with interconnected cables.
 Cables could signal ports, wired ports such as telecommunication ports or power conductors.

 Conducted emissions are typically divided into two categories: Discontinuous and continuous disturbances.

 Discontinuous disturbances are typically caused by thermostatically controlled appliances.
 Such as cooker hot-plates, refrigerators or automatic control heaters.
-And automatic programme controlled machines, such as washing machines.
+This also includes automatic programmed controlled machines, such as washing machines.
 These may include the switching on and off of pumps, motors, and other electrically controlled appliances.
 To summarize an event-driven or non-constant timed switching event of energy.

-When an electronic device has a source of interference which continuously emits at a given frequency the interference is what is known as continuous disturbances.
+When an electronic device has a source of interference that continuously emits at a given frequency the interference is what is known as continuous disturbances.
 Continuous disturbances can be caused by a number of things but typical sources include:

 - Switch-mode power supplies